I'm sure that many of you have giggled at this picture of a megapussi: (nowadays it's just a megabag.)

 - suka - a horse brush (сука, slut in Russian)

-(I'm sure that there's more, so feel free to share more examples in the comments.
-Kiitos avusta!)
+Feel free to share more examples in the comments!

-p.s.
-If you are wondering which foreign words and names sound funny to Finns, well, this guy is the winner.
+If you are wondering which foreign words and names sound funny to Finns, Mr. Pascal Vittu is definitely the winner.